aleshaleksey/fansys23/abilities.md

 **Type**: (Class A)

-**Description**: Spend 1 MP dice to overcome damage resistance when dealing elemental damage.
+**Description**: Spend 1 MP dice to overcome damage resistance when dealing elemental/energy damage.

 **Declaration**: Declare and pay the price before calling the ability/attack/spell.

 **Prerequisites**: At least one "supernatural" ability that utilises the element.

+**Special**: Must be taken separately for each element.

 ___
 ### General Abilities (Supernatural)